North Korea gives Russian defence ministry delegation 'warm welcome'

 The North Koreans expressed their "full support" for the Russian army and people, "who are struggling to defend the sovereign rights and development and interests of their country," KCNA added.

-Russia, a historic ally of Pyongyang, is one of a handful of nations that maintains friendly relations with the North.
+Russia, a historic ally of North Korea, is one of a handful of nations with which it maintains friendly relations.

 North Korean leader Kim Jong Un has been steadfast in his support for Moscow's invasion of Ukraine, including, Washington says, supplying rockets and missiles.